 Certain sections of the Public Health (Standardised Packaging of Tobacco) Act 2015 transpose in part Articles 13 and 14 of the Tobacco Products Directive.
 Those sections were also commenced on the 20th May 2016 by means of The Public Health (Standardised Packaging of Tobacco Act 2015) Commencement Order 2016 (S.I.
 No. 270 of 2016).

-The Advertising Standards Authority of Ireland (ASAI) is an independent self-regulatory body which regulate commercial marketing communications and investigate complaints.
+The Advertising Standards Authority of Ireland (ASAI) is an independent self-regulatory body which regulates commercial marketing communications and investigates complaints.

 They implement the Code of Standards for Advertising and Marketing Standards for Communication in Ireland.
 This Code includes a section on e-cigarettes.
 A complaint may be made here.
 Make a complaint

-The Regulations include a number of measures as such: –
+The TPD Regulations include a number of measures such as:

 - A ban on cigarettes and roll-your-own tobacco with characterising flavours such as fruit flavours, menthol or vanilla;